apple/swift-algorithms/Guides/RecursiveMap.md

   ```

   The resulting sequence will be 1 -> 6 -> 2 -> 3 -> 5 -> 4

+  The sequence using a buffer storing occuring nodes of sequences.
+It should not using this option for searching the indefinite length of occuring sequences.

 ## Detailed Design